Projects

 ____________________

-Whole section edible and natural landscaping for a new build
+A edible and natural landscape design and install for a new build

 These keen growers have a family tradition of growing the biggest tomatoes I have ever seen.
 So a large polycarbonate polytunnel took centre stage in this garden.
 Vegetables, fruits, and herbs, surround the house and native shrubs cover the steep clay banks.
 A mix of native grasses and bold perennial flowers make a gorgeous house entrance.
 We provided design, soil shaping and amendments (last photo), glasshouse installation, planting and follow-up tree management.